 Philippe Gabilliet is Associate Professor in Psychology, Organizational Behavior and Management at ESCP Europe, Paris campus.
 Specialized in Leadership and Personal Development, he is involved in many academic, institutional and research activities as an expert in positive management.
 Especially, his recent works relate to positive attitudes at work such as optimism or luck.

-Benoît Heilbrunn is Associate Professor of Marketing at ESCP Europe, Paris campus.
+Benoît Heilbrunn is Professor of Marketing at ESCP Europe, Paris campus.
 His wide interest for human sciences allows him to articulate an analysis on the ideological aspects of consumer and brand society.
 He’s very much interested in the various dimensions of material culture and mainly to objects, logos and visual identities.
 More specifically, he is currently working on a broad analysis related to happiness in our material and experiential societies.

 Almudena Cañibano is Assistant Professor of Human Resource Management at ESCP Europe, Madrid campus.
 Her research interests lay in the areas of organizational innovation and employment relations.
 She is interested in the changes that innovative HRM practices generate in organizations and studies how employees perceive, utilize, interpret, and are affected by these changes.
 More specifically, her current work looks at the unintended consequences of workplace flexibility, and their impact on work intensity and employee health and happiness.